alissin/little-big-tips/_pattern-algorithm/object-pool/README.md

 }
 ```

-Step 3 - once you used the object, you need to return it to the pool:
+Step 3 - once you are done with the object, you need to return it to the pool:

 ```csharp
 public void ReturnObjToPool(GameObject obj) {